waku-org/docs.waku.org/docs/guides/js-waku/waku-create-app.md

 2. Place the template in the `examples` folder in the [js-waku-examples](https://github.com/waku-org/js-waku-examples) repository's root.
 3. Commit your changes with a detailed message and push them to your forked repository.
 4. Finally, submit a pull request to the [js-waku-examples](https://github.com/waku-org/js-waku-examples) repository.
-5. Our team will carefully review your submission and merge it upon approval.
+5. Our team will carefully review and merge your submission upon approval.